CBSE Class 10 Electricity Important Questions with Solutions

 Chapter 12 of Class 10 Science is about ‘Electricity’.
 One of the most fundamental elements of our society is electricity.
 Since the beginning of the industrial revolution, electricity has contributed to the development of our civilization by powering numerous businesses and industries.
 Today, life would be in complete disarray if we were to lose this energy source.
 Therefore, it’s crucial for students to learn ideas about how electricity functions at the molecular level and explore its applications.
 Chapter 12 ‘Electricity’ will teach students about the fundamentals of electricity, the movement of current, and the operation of circuits as a whole.

-It is not helpful to memorise the answer for Science problems since it requires an in-depth understanding of the concepts involved.
-For each question in our Important questions Class 10 Science Chapter 12 there is a step-by-step explanation prepared by our in-house Science subject experts. .
+Students should not memorise the answer of science problems since it requires an in-depth understanding of the concepts involved.
+For each question in our Important Questions Class 10 Science Chapter 12, there is a step-by-step explanation prepared by our in-house Science subject experts. .
 This makes it easy for students to have complete faith and trust, to revise concepts covered in class.

-The questions are compiled from the NCERT textbook, NCERT exemplar, and other reference books for providing the best and authentic source of question bank.
-Furthermore, there are questions from previous year’s exams also.
+The questions are compiled from the NCERT textbook, NCERT exemplar, and other reference books for providing the best and most authentic source of question bank.
+Furthermore, there are questions from previous year’s exams as well.
 In order to set the foundation for the chapter, it could be beneficial for students to refer to the Important Questions Class 10 Science Chapter 12.

 CBSE Class 10 Science Important Questions are also available for the following chapters: